alain-kubwayo/alain-kubwayo/README.md

 Software Engineer.Designer.
 ---------------------------

-I'm a software engineer that loves to build cool websites and web apps, mainly with React and Laravel.
+I'm a software engineer that loves to build cool websites and web apps, mainly with Vue and Laravel.

 * 🌍  I'm based in Kigali, Rwanda
 * 🖥️  Visit my website at [alainkubwayo.dev](http://alainkubwayo.dev)
-* 🚀  I'm currently working on [a cool project management tool](http://pms-three.vercel.app/)
+* 🚀  I'm currently working on [a cool swimming community project](http://comswim-frontend.vercel.app/)
-* 🧠  I'm learning GraphQL

 ### Skills